 Article 3(4)(c) – Means of receipt of documents

-Documents must be submitted in hard copy by post.
+Documents may be sent by post.

 Article 3(4)(d) – Languages that may be used for the completion of the standard form set out in Annex I

 In addition to Polish, the forms may be completed in English or German.

 Ministry of Justice, Department of International Cooperation and Human Rights

 Al. Ujazdowskie 11, 00-950 Warsaw, tel.: +48 22 23 90 870

 Article 7 – Assistance in address enquiries